swsnr/swsnr.de/_posts/2014-04-15-calling-python-from-haskell.md

----
-title: "Calling Python from Haskell"
+# Calling Python from Haskell
-tags: [haskell, python]
----

 In a past version of this blog I used [Pandoc][] to convert Markdown to HTML.
 It's by far the best and most powerful markdown converter, but it has one,